 - Check Careers Online for employment opportunities in your home country and for international companies on campus recruiting for the countries you have an interest in.

-A great way to make contact with Australian businesses overseas is through the Australian Chamber of Commerce, usually called AustCham (e.g. Austcham Beijing) network.
+A great way to make contact with Australian businesses overseas is through the Australian Chamber of Commerce network, usually called AustCham (eg Austcham Beijing), which are in many cities.
 They run a range of business and social events and are valued by newcomers as one of the best ways to build your network when you arrive.

 With more than 35,000 University of Melbourne alumni around the world, there are both formal and informal alumni networks in many cities.